Curriculum

 video based on a subject in or near New York City.
 All students are required to attend bi-weekly Doc Talk events, which feature

-filmmakers, editors, sound designers, indie lawyers, festival programmers, distributors, researchers, and archivists, among others.
+filmmakers, editors, sound designers, indie lawyers, festival programmers, distributors, researchers, archivists, and others.

 Program Schedule

 Classes and other program-related activities occupy a minimum of three weekdays each week.
-In addition, students must devote significant time outside of class to their documentary project and to assigned readings and papers.
+In addition, students must devote a significant amount of time outside of class to their documentary project and to assigned readings and papers.
 In the fall semester, production

 shooting typically includes weekend days as well.
 (We recommend that students with jobs not work more than ten hours weekly.)